 North Fork of the Belly River

-North Fork of the Flathead River within 200 yards of the mouth of Big Creek.
+North Fork of the Flathead River within 200 yards (183 m) of the mouth of Big Creek.

-The standard park fishing season for all waters in the park is from the third Saturday in May through November 30, with the following exceptions:
+The standard fishing season for most waters in the park is from the third Saturday in May through November 30, with the following exceptions:

-Waterton Lake season, catch and possession limits are the same as set by Canada.
+Waterton Lake season and catch and possession limits are the same as set by Canada.
 Check Canadian regulations before fishing these waters.

-When fishing from park lands or bridges along the Middle Fork of the Flathead River, a Montana fishing license is required and state regulations are applicable.
+When fishing the Middle Fork of the Flathead River from park lands or bridges, a Montana fishing license is required, and state regulations are applicable.

 Fishing is allowed by hook and line only; use of only one rod per person is permitted.